Turtle (submersible): Preparation for use

-One of the central concerns for Bushnell as he planned and constructed the Turtle was funding.

-Due to colonial efforts to keep the existence of this potential war asset secret from the British, the colonial records concerning the Turtle are often short and cryptic.
-Most of the records that do exist concern Bushnell's request for funds.
-Bushnell met with Jonathan Trumbull, the governor of Connecticut, during 1771 seeking financial support.
+Funding was one of Bushnell's central concerns as he planned and constructed the Turtle.
+Colonial records concerning the Turtle are often short and cryptic, due to efforts to keep it secret from the British, and most of the records that do exist concern Bushnell's request for funds.
+Bushnell met with Connecticut Governor Jonathan Trumbull during 1771 seeking financial support.
 Trumbull also sent requests to George Washington and Thomas Jefferson.
-Jefferson, who was an inventor himself, was intrigued by the possibilities while Washington remained skeptical of devoting funds from the Continental Army, whose funding was already being stretched.
-Ultimately, Washington was able to provide some funds possibly due to Trumbull's influence.
+Jefferson was intrigued by the possibilities, while Washington remained skeptical of devoting funds from the Continental Army, whose funding was already being stretched.

 Several setbacks plagued the design process.
 The mine in particular was delayed several times from its expected completion from 1771 to 1776.
 Piloting the Turtle, moreover, required great physical stamina and coordination.
-The operator would have to adjust the bilge in order to keep from sinking while providing his own propulsion by use of a crank, which worked a propeller located on the front of the submarine, and direction by use of a lever that would operate and direct a rudder in the back.
-The cabin also reportedly held air for only thirty minutes of use.
-Thereafter, the operator would have to surface and replenish the air through a ventilator.
-Obviously, training would be needed in order to ensure the project's success due to the complex nature of the machine.
+The operator would have to adjust the bilge in order to keep from sinking while providing propulsion by use of a crank, which worked a propeller on the front of the submarine, and simultaneously directing the submarine with a lever that operated a rudder at the back.
+The cabin also held air for only 30 minutes of use, after which the operator would have to surface and replenish the air through a ventilator.
+Training would be needed in order to ensure the project's success due to the complex nature of the machine.

 "The boat was moved from Ezra's farm on the Westbrook Road to what is now Ayer's Point in Old Saybrook on the Connecticut River," writes historian Lincoln Diamant.
-Bushnell had a Yale connection here that allowed him to run trials in secrecy.
-Bushnell did the initial testing of his submarine here, choosing his brother, Ezra, as the pilot.
-Despite Bushnell's insistence on secrecy surrounding his work, news of it quickly made its way to the British, abetted by a Loyalist spy working for New York Congressman James Duane.

-In August 1776, Bushnell asked General Samuel Holden Parsons for volunteers to operate Turtle, because his brother Ezra, who had been its operator during earlier trials at Ayer's Point on the Connecticut river, was taken ill.
+Bushnell did the initial testing of his submarine on the Connecticut River, choosing his brother Ezra as the pilot.
+In August 1776, Bushnell asked General Samuel Holden Parsons for volunteers to operate Turtle because his brother Ezra was taken ill.